zephyris/discoba_slfinder/README.md

 0.58225
 ```

-To record the output, pipe to a file, for example:
+To record the output, pipe the output to a file.
+For example:
 `python3 slfinder.py transcriptome.fasta > sl.txt`

-Only a minimal output of the identified spliced leader sequence, its reverse complement and its whole and whole or in part frequencies will be written to the file:
+Only a minimal output of the identified spliced leader sequence, its reverse complement and its whole and whole or in part frequencies will be written to the file.
+In this example, `sl.txt` will contain:
 ```
 AATAGAACAGTTTCTGTACTATATTG
 CAATATAGTACAGAAACTGTTCTATT